id5090261/IMD-P3-Group/README.md

 Hi Guys

 This is the third learning exercise in IMD.
 In this exercise we created 4 pages using html and css.
-We had to do it on the team..
+We had to do it on the team...